 The Board of Directors of NMB shall be responsible for managing the company and organising its activities in a proper manner and for representing NMB.
 The Board of Directors of NMB consists of seven members, three of which are external board members.
 According to the Articles of Association, the Board of Directors shall consist of not less than three and not more than seven members.
 The Board of Directors shall appoint the Chair and the Deputy Chair of the Board.

-Members of the Board of Directors of NMB until 5 April 2023 were Jani Eloranta (Chair), Kaj Blomster, Ilkka Salonen, Marte Kopperstad (Deputy Chair), Ola Littorin, Minna Martikainen and Timo Nyman.
+Members of the Board of Directors of NMB were Jani Eloranta (Chair), Kaj Blomster, Ilkka Salonen, Tina Sandvik (Deputy Chair), Ola Littorin, Minna Martikainen and Timo Nyman.